 The program is open to all Princeton University graduate students currently enrolled in any Ph.D. program in the humanities, social sciences, engineering, math or natural sciences.
 Students enrolled in the Master's in Public Administration Degree Program at the Woodrow Wilson School may enroll in the certificate program if they write a research paper on a Latin American topic in consultation with the Program Director.

 Note that students cannot be admitted to Princeton University through the Latin American Studies graduate certificate program since it is not a degree program.

-- Language: Fluency in Spanish, Portuguese, or French (for students working on the Caribbean).
+- Language: Advanced proficiency in Spanish, Portuguese, or French (for students working on the Caribbean).
 Students can satisfy this requirement by completing a course taught in Spanish, Portuguese, or French.

 - Coursework: Four full-term, approved graduate courses on a Latin American topic, or substitutes approved by the program director.
 At least one course should be outside of the student's home department.
 In addition, the program director may approve other graduate courses, on a case-by-case basis, for which the student has written a final paper focusing on a Latin American topic.

 - Works-in-Progress: Participation in the PLAS Graduate Works-in-Progress series at least once during the student's course of study, during which the student presents research to an audience of faculty and graduate students and obtains feedback.

 - Dissertation: A dissertation that includes significant research on a Latin American topic.
 See the note above if you are a Woodrow Wilson School MPA student.